January 4th, 2019 • workflow

 Once convinced of the benefits of SaaS, companies often try to move as much software as possible over to it.
 From finance to HR to collaboration, more SaaS products means predictable expenses, low maintenance fees, and less stress on the internal IT team.

 But what if you are looking for workflow for SaaS?
-Why is it the right time to make the switch?
+Why is it the right time to move to cloud-based workflow system?

 With legacy software, you usually must purchase it once and are locked into that software.
 In addition, you’ll also have to keep your data constantly updated, since it’s not all stored in a central server where there’s only one master record.